Teneppa/HTML-Twitch-Chat-Overlay/README.md

 A very crude demo on how to create a custom chat overlay for Twitch with only HTML, Javascript and CSS.
 I have very little knowledge on web frontends and it definitely shows in the source code, but feel free to take a look if you are interested in implementing this yourself.
 ![](chat.gif)

+Main files:
+* chat.html -> Contains all of the html + javascript
+* twitch.css -> Style sheet

 Todo:
 * Implement queries for fetching the JSONs containing emote URL's.
 Probably not possible (at least easily) for Twitch cuz they need authentication for the APIs.